Dominik Livaković

-Dominik Livaković (/hr/; born 9 January 1995) is a Croatian professional footballer who plays as a goalkeeper for La Liga club Girona, on loan from Süper Lig club Fenerbahçe, and the Croatia national team.
+Dominik Livaković (/hr/; born 9 January 1995) is a Croatian professional footballer who plays as a goalkeeper for La Liga club Barcelona and the Croatia national team.
+Livaković has spent the bulk of his career with NK Zagreb, being the club's youth product, and with Dinamo Zagreb.

+Internationally, Livaković has represented Croatia since 2017, a product of their youth academy.
+He won back-to-back World Cup medals, coming in second at the 2018 FIFA World Cup and third in the 2022 FIFA World Cup.
+He holds a variety of international records, including for the most World Cup appearances by a Croatian goalkeeper (10).

 Club career

 NK Zagreb

 Livaković became part of NK Zagreb's first team at the beginning of the 2012–13 season.
 Initially the club's second-choice goalkeeper, he made his league debut on 31 August 2012, playing the full match in a 1–0 defeat at home to HNK Cibalia.
 He soon became the club's number one and made a total of 104 league appearances over four seasons, including 90 in the Prva HNL.

 Dinamo Zagreb

 On 30 August 2015, he agreed to join Dinamo Zagreb at the beginning of the 2016–17 season.
 He made his league debut for the club on 2 October 2016 in a goalless draw at home to Hajduk Split.
 On 18 October 2016, he made his first appearance in the UEFA Champions League in a 1–0 defeat at home to Sevilla.

 On 30 July 2019, in a Champions League qualifying 3–0 victory over Saburtalo Tbilisi, Livaković broke Dražen Ladić's record for most minutes from the start of Dinamo's season without conceding a goal (413), set in 1995.
 He conceded his first goal of the season three days later, in a 3–1 league victory over Gorica, set the new record at 535.